uhasker/getting-things-done-in-next-js/src/chapter2/04-union-types.md

 const filteredArray = array.filter(isString);
 ```

-Now the inferred type of `filteredArray` will be `string[]` - and all that without using a single type assertion.
+Now the inferred type of `filteredArray` will be `string[]`—and all that without using a single type assertion.
-Hooray!

 ### Discriminated Unions

 A particularly important union type is the **discriminated union**.
 This is a union where a property is used to discriminate between union members.
-Consider the following classical example:
+Consider the following example:

 ```ts
 type Square = {